crcn/tandem-old/packages/tandem-app/README.md

   - [ ] ability to delete declaration props and shift tabbing

 - [ ] Bugs
+  - [ ] 2+ declarations override each other in style rules
   - [ ] fix "file not found" exceptions for link elements
   - [ ] border radiuses not showing up for dropdown
   - [ ] dropdown menu not showing up properly in workspace